uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 Of course, regular expressions are mainly used for more serious purposes.
 Click on the following interactive to get some new text to search:

-{interactive slug="regular-expression-search" type="whole-page" text="Regular Expression Search - Exercise 3" parameters="text=Contact me at spam@mymail.com or on 555-1234%0AFFE962%0ADetails: fred@cheapmail.org.nz (03) 987-6543%0ALooking forward to 21 Oct 2015%0AGood old 5 Nov 1955%0ABack in 2 Sep 1885 is the earliest date%0AABC123%0ALet's buy another 2 Mac 9012 systems @ $2000 each."}
+{interactive slug="regular-expression-search" type="whole-page" text="Regular Expression Search - Exercise 3" parameters="text=Contact"}

+{comment this used to hold the parameter text: "Contact me at spam@mymail.com or on 555-1234%0AFFE962%0ADetails: fred@cheapmail.org.nz (03) 987-6543%0ALooking forward to 21 Oct 2015%0AGood old 5 Nov 1955%0ABack in 2 Sep 1885 is the earliest date%0AABC123%0ALet's buy another 2 Mac 9012 systems @ $2000 each."
+It's been removed temporarily to allow the page to load.
+But if you are reading this I forgot to fix it so plz let me know}

 The following regular expression will find common New Zealand number plates in the sample text, but can you find a shorter version using the {n} notation?